Deep Dynamic Factor Models: Encoding the US Economy in Real Time

-The vintages in the datasets span the period January 1980 to May 2020.
+The vintages in the datasets span the period from January 1980 to May 2020.
 Figure \ref{fig:num_variables} reports the number of variables available across time periods.
-We first estimate the model using the data up to December 2006, and then we perform an expanding window forecasting exercise starting form the 1$^{\text{st}}$ of January 2006, hence our test sample goes from 1$^{\text{st}}$ of January 2006 to 31$^{\text{st}}$ of May 2020, including the Great Recession in 2007-2009.
+We first estimate the model using the data up to December 2005, and then we perform an expanding window forecasting exercise starting form the 1$^{\text{st}}$ of January 2006.
+Hence our test sample goes from 1$^{\text{st}}$ of January 2006 to 31$^{\text{st}}$ of May 2020, including the Great Recession in 2007-2009.
 A data vintage is created every time a new time-series data point is released, and it contains all the data available up to that point in time, including also data revisions.
 The real-time infrastructure adapts automatically to the expanding number of variables used as input for the model.
 For each iteration, as new data arrive, the model is re-evaluated and outputs a sequence of backcasts-nowcasts-forecasts for GDP and all the other variables.
 These forecasts are conditional only to the real-time information set, i.e. only data available up to that specific point in time without taking into consideration further revisions.

-Many of the hyperparameters determining the model specification are not fixed ex-ante but are instead selected in an intensive cross-validation exercise, as reported in Table \ref{tab:table_hyper}.
-The real-time cross-validation exercise also provides information on the ability of the model to change its optimal hyperparameter specification over time as long as new data comes in (the validation length is set to one year).
+Many of the hyperparameters of the model are not fixed ex-ante but are instead selected using an intensive cross-validation exercise, as reported in Table \ref{tab:table_hyper}.
+The real-time cross-validation exercise also provides information on the ability of the model to update its optimal hyperparameter specification over time, as new data comes in (the validation length is set to one year).
 Figure \ref{fig:cv_hyperparam} shows the evolution of the number of factors and lags that are selected via cross-validation over the sample.